-Transdev Auckland is a member of Auckland’s Public Transport Accessibility Group and is committed to ensuring that Auckland’s rail service is accessible for all people that wish to use it.
-This includes people that have varying accessibility needs including senior citizens, customers with one or more disabilities, families with prams and young children, and customers with bicycles or luggage.
+Transdev Auckland is a member of Auckland’s Public Transport Accessibility Group and is committed to ensuring that the city’s rail service is accessible for all.

 All Transdev staff members receive disability awareness training to assist customers with their varying travel requirements.
-We value your feedback on how our staff assist all of our customers so please feel free to tell us what you think here.
+We value your feedback on our customer service so please feel free to tell us what you think.

 All stations have help points in the case of emergencies.

 The middle doors of each three-car EMU (electric train) have automatic ramps and lower floors for improved accessibility, with allocated space inside these cars for wheelchairs, push chairs, bicycles and luggage.
 A manually-operated ramp is also available on the Pukekohe-Papakura DMU trains.

 Visible and tactile platform markers are being introduced at all stations to indicate where customers with disabilities should wait to board the train via the accessible ramp.
 Secondary markers also indicate where customers with push chairs, bicycles or luggage should wait to board the train.